Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts’ vast collection.

 Salty Tart Bakery sells cream-filled brioche in Midtown Global Market.

-At the market, pick up ethnic groceries or ready-made foods for a picnic at Lake Calhoun, which draws walkers and joggers with a 3-mile paved trail along a sandy beach in the Uptown neighborhood.
+At the market, pick up ethnic groceries or ready-made foods for a picnic at Lake Calhoun, which draws walkers and joggers with a 3-mile paved trail along the shoreline in the Uptown neighborhood.
 Or crowded Pizza Luce serves its namesake by the slice.

 Spoonbridge and Cherry anchors the Minneapolis Sculpture Garden at Walker Art Center, which merits an afternoon.